ibm-cloud-docs/hcx-migration-vmware/zerto.md

 Zerto VRAs: Installed on each ESXi hosts within the VCF environment.

-Zerto Virtual Manager (ZVM): Installed on a Microsoft Windows 2019 VSI on VPC, deployed into the Management overlay networks, managing replication and orchestrating recovery operations.
+Zerto Virtual Manager (ZVM): Installed on a Linux VSI on VPC, deployed into the Management overlay networks, managing replication and orchestrating recovery operations.
 Access to public network to access the Call Home on Zerto is required

 Transit Gateway: deployed and connected to the VMWAre VPC to allow connectivity between the VPC and the on-prem network via Direct Link